cssconf/blog-content/2015/2015-09-23_meet-zoe-gillenwater/2015-09-23_meet-zoe-gillenwater.md

   ![Portrait of Zoe Gillenwater](zoe-gillenwater.jpg)
 </div>

-Zoe is a senior designer for [Booking.com](http://booking.com].
+Zoe is a senior designer for [Booking.com](http://booking.com).
 She is the author of two books on CSS and visual web design, and she recently wrote the chapter on flexbox for Smashing Magazine’s new Real-Life Responsive Web Design book.

-Zoe's talk, _**Enhancing Responsiveness With Flexbox**_, you’ll learn what flexbox features are particularly suited to responsive layouts and how you can harness them by applying flexbox as a progressive enhancement.
+Zoe's talk, _**Enhancing Responsiveness With Flexbox**_, will demonstrate what flexbox features are particularly suited to responsive layouts and how you can harness them by applying flexbox as a progressive enhancement.
 Zoe will demonstrate examples of responsive page components and patterns that you can enhance further by layering flexbox on top of other layout methods, ensuring all users get a good experience.

 We approached Zoe to ask her about her work, CSS, flexbox and more!